 After almost two years of lobbying, fund raising and hard work by our group, it became “politically correct” for those who hesitated to finally join in and support our cause.
 A long awaited urgent message was received.

 In December of 1988 the Save West Island newsletter announced that the Commonwealth of Massachusetts has concluded an agreement for the purchase and acquisition of over 338 acres of pristine wetlands and forestry of West Island for 1.6 million dollars.
-It was one of the largest conservation land acquisitions in the region’s history since the days of the pilgrims.
 Tears of joy, disbelief, and relief befell the membership at the final meeting of Save West Island Inc. at the Fairhaven Town Hall.

 Today the land is known as The West Island State Reservation dedicated to my late dear friend and compatriot David L. Szeliga.